tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Sylabus.md

 9: Relations <ul><li>Define a relation.</li><li>Define a relation digraph.</li><li>Describe the properties of a relation.</li><li>Define an equivalence relation.</li><li>Define partial and total order.</li></ul>
 10: Combinatorics <ul><li>Apply the addition principle and the multiplication principle to count objects when they are sampled with or without replacement.</li><li>Calculate the number of permutations of length r chosen from a set of n objects.</li><li>Demonstrate how to use combination formulae to count the number of unordered subsets of r objects taken from a set of n distinct objects.</li><li>Distinguish between combinations and permutations.</li><li>Apply the techniques learnt to new counting problems.</li></ul>

-Topic
-Learning objectives
-Topic 1: Sets
-Define a set, the elements of a set and the cardinality of a set Explain the concept of Venn diagrams and how they are used to represent and compare different set expressions.
-Describe and prove De Morgan’s law using membership tables.
-Define the concepts of the union, intersection, set difference and symmetric difference, and the concept of a membership table.
-Define the concepts of the universal set and the complement of a set, and the difference between a set and a powerset of a set.
-Topic 2: Functions
-Define a function.
-Describe the properties of functions.
-Explain how to plot a function.
-Discuss special functions.
-Describe inverse functions.
-Topic 3: Propositional logic
-Explain and apply basic concepts of propositional logic.
-Construct truth tables of propositions and use them to demonstrate the equivalence of logical statements.
-Translate natural language statements into symbolic logical statements and vice versa.
-Demonstrate how to formalise a logical implication.
-Apply the laws of propositional to analyse propositions and arguments.
-Topic 4: Predicate logic
-Describe the basic concepts of predicate logic.
-Describe existential and universal quantifiers.
-Assign truth values to quantified statements.
-Identify logical equivalence involving quantifiers and apply De Morgan's laws.
-Apply predicate logic to programming.
-Topic 5: Boolean algebra
-Write Boolean expressions.
-Use the laws of Boolean algebra to simplify Boolean expressions.
-Represent a Boolean function.
-Simplify logic circuits/expressions.
-Convert truth tables into Boolean expressions and vice versa.
-Topic 6: Mathematical induction
-State the principle of mathematical induction.
-Discuss the ideas of the base step and inductive step in a proof by mathematical induction.
-Apply the ideas of mathematical induction to recursion and recursively defined structures.
-Describe the concept of recursion and give examples of its application.
-Identify the base case and the general case of a recursively defined problem.
-Topic 7: Graphs
-Define a graph, edges, vertices, parallel edges, loops, cycles and walk, path and connected graphs.
-Describe the degree sequence of a graph and the relation that links the sum of the degree sequence.
-Describe special graphs: simple graphs, complete graphs and r-regular graphs.
-Define the adjacency matrix of a graph.
-Topic 8: Trees
-Define a tree.
-Define spanning trees.
-Define non-isomorphic spanning trees.
-Topic 9: Relations
-Define a relation.
-Define a relation digraph.
-Describe the properties of a relation.
-Define an equivalence relation.
-Define partial and total order.
-Topic 10: Combinatorics
-Apply the addition principle and the multiplication principle to count objects when they are sampled with or without replacement.
-Calculate the number of permutations of length r chosen from a set of n objects.
-Demonstrate how to use combination formulae to count the number of unordered subsets of r objects taken from a set of n distinct objects.
-Distinguish between combinations and permutations.
-Apply the techniques learnt to new counting problems.

 Learning Activities of This Course

 The course is comprised of the following elements: